xuan32546/IOS13-SimulateTouch/README.md

 ## Description

 This library enables you to simulate touch events on iOS 11.0 - 14 with just one line of code!
 Currently, the repository is mainly for programmers.
 In the future, I will make it suitable for people who do not understand how to code.

+## Looking For Script Developers

+Script developers needed for ZXTouch.
+If you are insterested in it, please contact me on Github or Discord.
+Although ZXTouch are free & open source, you are allowed to charge users for writing scripts because they are your own work, and you deserve it.

 ## Features